Design and plan your renovation before getting started, and you can add value to your home both now and into the future.

 However, without careful planning there are many factors that can be overlooked that can have a huge impact on your home and your family.
 These factors can make the difference between a great home renovation and one that can become a disaster.

-Many older homes have asbestos which is a dangerous product that when disturbed can release small fibres into the air.
+Many older homes have asbestos, a dangerous product that when disturbed can release small fibres into the air.
 If/when these fibres are breathed in, they can cause serious and deadly health issues down the track.
 Before you start a renovation it is extremely important to find out if you have any asbestos in your home.

-Even if you are to hang a picture and drill into asbestos, you are putting yourself at risk.
-Before you do anything, get a licenced asbestos removal professional to visit your home and provide advice and organise removal if required.
+Even if you just want to drill into asbestos to hang a picture, you are putting yourself at risk.
+Before you do anything, get a licensed asbestos removal professional to visit your home and provide advice and organise removal if required.

-Important: Check your home for asbestos BEFORE you do anything else and keep yourself and your family SAFE.
+Check your home for asbestos BEFORE you do anything else and keep yourself and your family safe.

 When deciding on a design, it is important to recognise and remove any poor handyman work that may have been done previously.

-Steve Burke from Amerex Renovations and Additions has been renovating homes for over 20 years and says ‘I have come across countless homes that have had small home-handyman renovations done in the 1970’s or 1980’s that were done on the cheap.
-The first thing that I do before starting is to remove any poor workmanship.
-Adding onto any poorly constructed areas is really a case of throwing good money after bad.’
+Steve Burke from Amerex Renovations and Additions has been renovating homes for over 20 years and says ‘I have come across countless homes that have had small home-handyman renovations done in the 1970s or 1980s that were done on the cheap.
+The first thing that I do before starting is to remove any poor workmanship.’

-There is nothing worse that starting a major home renovation and having to stop half-way thru when you have run out of money!
+There is nothing worse that starting a major home renovation and having to stop half-way through when you have run out of money.

 For most people, the single biggest investment they make in their lives is buying their family home.
 It follows then, that the next biggest investment is making home improvements to their primary asset.

 When renovations and additions are done to a high standard, the alterations will stand the test of time, and add value for many years to come.